francoiskroll/cutter/README.md

 Better fit of deletion lengths using Cas9MiSeqDB dataset v0 (n = 38 loci, n = 233 samples).
 See fitDelLengths_notes.R for details about fitting the log-normal distribution.
 The parameters of the distribution are now set as defaults in `simulateDel`.

 * v8
-New function `simulateIns` to simulate newly synthesised sequences, also detects longest common substring with sequences flanking the cut (like `detectTemplatedIns`).
+    * New function `simulateIns` to simulate newly synthesised sequences, also detects longest common substring with sequences flanking the cut (like `detectTemplatedIns`).
 Goal is to provide an estimate of matches expected from chance.
+    * New function `ggTemplIns`, similar to `ggMHdel` but fill colour of barplots corresponds to length of longest common substring.